vassiliskm/vassiliskarokismavrikos.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "What Can Drive a Digital Governance Transformation?
-Greece, the Covid-19 crisis and “a jump-started Lamborghini"
+title: 'What Can Drive a Digital Governance Transformation?
+Greece, the Covid–19 crisis and “a jump–started Lamborghini”'
 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1